urbanskimichal/tpdia-mysql-console/README.md

         -timestamp - timestep with group beginning
         -sum - sum of grouped values from toSumColumn

-        GBTW be used as regular table, example:
+        GBTW can be used as regular table, example:
             Query:
             select * from GBTW(refuel , timestampCol, volume, 30) groupedRefuel;